alexcarpenter/alexcarpenter-11ty/src/work/conservation-legacy.md

   src: '/assets/images/conservation-legacy-azcorps.jpg',
   ratio: '1000/367',
   alt: 'Photo of Alex Carpenter',
-  caption: '[Arizona Conservation Corps](https://azcorps.org) call to action' } %}
+  caption: '[Arizona Conservation Corps](https://azcorps.org) call to action',
+  lazyload: true
+} %}

 Each site needed to be easily themeable.
 Choosing to stick to two color variable options, we created a Sass file for each program and defined the primary and secondary color variables before importing the master Sass file.